micmejia/bible-dump/AMPC/Matthew/Matt 15.md

 And they all ate and were satisfied.
-And they gathered up seven [[^i]large provision] baskets full of the broken pieces that were left over.
+And they gathered up seven [large provision] baskets full of the broken pieces that were left over.